Retiring early might seem like a pipe dream, but it's not — if you know what steps you need to take, that is.

 23. Ditch the Car You Don’t Need

-While you love your car, it's probably costing you a significant amount of money in terms of the gas and maintenance, as well as the initial investment and ongoing car payments.
+Your car can cost a significant amount of money in terms of the gas and maintenance, as well as the initial investment and ongoing car payments.
 If you live in an area that allows you to depend less on a car, take advantage of it.
-Find opportunities to walk or ride a bike.
-Or, take public transportation whenever possible, and reap the benefits of healthier and more cost-effective living.

 Get off the couch, and do things that remind you of your mission to retire early.
-Although you don't want to waste money on activities you can do for free, it's OK to splurge a little on certain excursions and lessons — especially if they keep you motivated to retire early.
+Although you don't want to waste money on activities you can do for free, you can splurge a little on certain excursions and lessons — especially if they keep you motivated to retire early.
 If you want to golf more in retirement, play a round of golf this weekend.
 Do what you can to remind yourself of the retirement you'll soon enjoy without spending too much money.

 25. Focus on the Positive